-Student First Name:Student signature: Last name: Date:
+Student First Name: Last name:

+Student signature: Date:

+C

 Parent name:

-Parent signature:
+Parent signature: Date:

+0

-Course preferences: (please) put the courses in the order that you want to do them).
+EVET Course Preferences: please put the courses in the order that you want to do them.

-Preference 1: ,
+Preference 1:

 Course name

 Course provider

 Campus location

 Cost per year

 Units & Duration e.g. 2u x 1 year?
 2u x @ 2 years

 Does it count towards your ATAR?

 Is there a compulsory work placement?

-Why do you want to study this EVET course? (is it n ot available at CHS?, other reasons?
+Why do you want to study this EVET course? (is it not availal ole at CHS?, other reasons?

 How does this course align with your career goals?

+Preference 2:

+Course name

+Course provider

+Campus location

+Cost per year

+Units & Duration e.g. 2u x 1 year?
+2u x @ 2 years

+Does it count towards your ATAR?

+Is there a compulsory work placement?

-Why do you want to study this EVET course? (is it not available at CHS?
+Why do you want to study this EVET course? (is it not availal ole at CHS?

+How does this course align with your career goals?